alexhamidi/RandomSpotifySongs/README.md

 - Provides several parameters to adjust the search behavior, allowing you to fine-tune the app based on your needs (See usage for details)
 - Is easily modifiable to fetch albums or artists

+### storting
-- Storing everything in a list allows for versatility - once you have the list, you can add tracks to a database, write them to a file, or even add them to a playlist.
+- Storing everything in a list allows for versatility - once you have the list, you can store tracks in a database, write them to a file, or even add them to a playlist.

 ## Install